 If you don’t want to pay for a co-working spot or having to order something to eat or drink at a cafe, heading to a local library to work can be a good option!

 Biblioteca Municipal Camoes

 You do not need to be a member of any of the municipal libraries in Lisbon to walk in, sit down and use the WIFI.
-The passwords are normally written down at a notice board by the entrance.
+The passwords are normally written down on a notice board by the entrance.

 Biblioteca Muncipal Camoes, near the popular Bica lift, is a good spot for working in downtown Lisbon.
 There are plenty of individual and communal desks, silent areas and rooms for group work (where you can talk), and even some desks by the windows, with truly privileged views over the red terracotta roofs of Lisbon and the river.

 There’s a mix of modern typical library looking rooms and some others more historical, with intricate ceiling designs.
 Here, you’ll come across many people studying or working with their laptops, but don’t expect any socializing as such.
 You come here to do your own thing, that’s pretty much it!